HomeDing/homeding.github.io/elements/aht20.md

 > **onHumidity** -- These actions are emitted by the element when the humidity gets a new value.
 > The action will not be sent when reading ne sensor values that stay > the same.
 >
-> **powerinverse** -- This property controls the physical level of the powerpin.
+> **powerinvert** -- This property controls the physical level of the powerpin.
 When set to true the sensor is enabled by creating a physical LOW level.

 {% include "./sensorproperties.md" %}